toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 1. Search
 2. Display

-These are the places your AdWords ads can appear, including:
+These are the places your AdWords ads can appear:

 - Google sites (Google search, Google Shopping, Google Maps, Google Play)
 - Google partner sites